rahullour/myProjects/ElectricityBillCalculator/Readme.md

 The purpose of this project was to calculate electricity bill for two parties with shared metre connection where one party has a metre and other doesn't and there is one main metre outside the house for both parties.
-All the bills are stored in a database which can be retrieved via tha app.
+All the bills details are stored in a database which can be retrieved via tha app.

 Screenshots-- <br>